sensusmedia/Animated-SVG/README.md

 # Animated-SVG

-Demo code for the animated svg using vivus.js
+Demo code for animated svg using vivus.js